MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ivirtualdesktopmanager-movewindowtodesktop.md

 ### -param desktopId [in]

-The identifier of the virtual desktop to move the <i>topLeveLWindow</i> to.
-You can use <a href="https://docs.microsoft.com/windows/desktop/api/shobjidl/nf-shobjidl-ivirtualdesktopmanager-getwindowdesktopid">GetWindowDesktopId</a> to get a window's identifier.
+The identifier of the virtual desktop to move the [GetWindowDesktopId](/windows/win32/api/shobjidl_core/nf-shobjidl_core-ivirtualdesktopmanager-getwindowdesktopid)a> to get a window's identifier.

 ## -returns